yiminghe/chrome-map-remote/README.md

 # chrome-map-remote
-Chrome devtools extension of map remote like charles.
+A chrome extension providing map remote functionality like charles

 - Open devtools, navigate to "Map Remote" tab
 - Click "Add" button to add from and to.